Introduction to Portugal’s Retirement Visa Program

 Portugal’s retirement visa program offers benefits for retirees seeking a sunny and welcoming country.
 With its mild climate, rich culture, and high standard of healthcare, Portugal is an increasingly popular destination for retirees from around the world.

-Retirees who qualify for the program get residency, tax and healthcare benefits.
+If you qualify for the program you gain access to residency, tax and healthcare benefits.
 Additionally, the cost of living in Portugal is generally lower than in many other European countries, making it an attractive option for those looking to stretch their retirement savings.